pzerger/cisspexamcram/Resources.md

-Resources
+# Resources

+Video and other learning resources will be listed here.

-CISSP Exam Cram - Full Course 2022 Update (YouTube)
+## CISSP Exam Cram - Full Course 2022 Update (YouTube)

+Below is a more detailed table of contents with direct links to specific points in the video.

 00:05:15 CAT exam format and changes
 00:07:02 Exam Prep Strategy